 Senior/Access Pass Individual Campsite at White Tank

 Nightly camping fee for one site for a camper with a Senior or Access pass.
-Camping fees must be pre-paid at an entrance station.
+Camping fees must be paid at an entrance station.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 White Tank Campsite